jojo786/TelegramTasweerBot/README.md

 # TelegramPrivacyBot
-Telegram Bot that detects and deletes Personally identifiable information (PII).
+Telegram Bot that detects and deletes Personally Identifiable Information (PII).
 Its written in python, using the [python-telegram-bot](https://pypi.org/project/python-telegram-bot/) telegram bot framework.

-When it detects these PII:
+It detects these potential sources of PII:
 ## Images
-It uses AWS Rekognition to detect faces in the image, and then deletes.
+It uses AWS Rekognition to detect faces in an image, and then deletes.

 ## Videos
 Once the filter picks up a video, it deletes it